 Coordinator of Youth & Family

-Toni Anderson is a southside Chicago native dedicated to healing and bringing equity to the spaces supporting and threatening climate & culture.
+Toni is a south side Chicago native dedicated to healing and bringing equity to the spaces supporting and threatening climate & culture.
 Ms. Anderson is an urban ecologist, spiritualist and founder of Sacred Keepers Sustainability Lab and Mindful Rant, organizations dedicated to healing and supporting the spaces between climate and culture as a vehicle for providing youth with the tools they need to be agents of mindful social, environmental change and proactive community engagement.
 Ms. Anderson is a human emergence practitioner, coach and facilitator of participatory leadership design, transforming planning and practice process across personal and organizational development.
 Toni is a trained facilitator, achieving certifications as an Advanced Youth Development ™ and Circle Keeper ™ practitioner and is currently pursuing a license as a Technology of Participation ™ (ToP) facilitator from the Institute of Cultural Affairs.
 She is also a trained Zen Shiatsu practitioner.

-Nick Cartwright is a local audio-visual technician, live sound engineer, and indie rock musician.
+Nick is a local audio-visual technician, live sound engineer, and indie rock musician.
 He had his start doing on-set audio recording and post-production audio and video for short films, a successful YouTube music news channel, and interning at a major broadcast & media production studio.
 His work has been featured in Chicago 48 Film Fest, Brain Frame ‘Performative Comix Readings’, Desperado LGBT Film Fest, CNKY Film Fest, Pride Films & Plays’ Queer Bits Film Fest, and on television, radio, and YouTube for tens of thousands of people to see and hear.
-You can find him around Chicago mixing sound and performing at various rock venues and at Bodhi Spiritual Center on Sunday mornings running audio-visual.
+You can find him around Chicago mixing sound and performing at various rock venues and at Bodhi on Sunday mornings running audio-visual.

 Ameerah began performing publicly at the age of 10 with 3 of her 5 older sisters.
 She says she didn’t choose her career as a performer, it chose her.
 Ameerah’s path has taken her around the world touring as a lead and backup singer and a dancer with artist Stevie Wonder and other music industry notables like: Janet Jackson, Paula Abdul, and The Brand New Heavies, just to name a few.
 Growing up in the New Thought paradigm, and being a yoga practitioner and instructor for over 20 years, are integral to her consciousness and way of being.